-How to get a residence permit in Mauritius in 2021
+How to get a residence permit in Mauritius

 Maybe you ask yourself: How to get a residence permit in Mauritius?

 In the last couple of years, Mauritius has emerged as a welcoming country for individuals worldwide for several reasons.
 With its sandy beaches, pleasant climate, exceptional hospitality, and conducive political environment, this small island in the Indian Ocean is catching the attention of many expatriates who are eager to work, invest, or retire in the tropics.
 From a distance, it is easy to imagine life on this island.

 Yet the benefits of getting a residence permit in Mauritius are genuine.
 Apart from its world-class beaches and great weather, the island offers a favorable business environment and a particularly attractive tax regime that provides residents with a single fixed tax rate of 15%.

 To take advantage of these benefits, expatriates should get familiar with and satisfy the country’s residence permit specifications to live and settle in Mauritius.
 The island’s Economic Development Board (opens in a new tab), the body charged with the country’s immigration processes, offers several different types of permits for foreigners seeking permanent residence.
 Planning an international relocation can be a challenging process, especially if you are doing it yourself.
 Therefore, it is always advisable to use credible and verified immigration agencies in Mauritius.